 The well known fantasy-horror writer Dean Koontz has produced dozens of supernatural tales that include engaging characterizations.
 Many of the people in his books are looking for meaning in life and a number of them are looking to prove that God exists.

 Koontz's writing is refreshing in that he includes quirky personalities, bizarre events, and uncanny coincidences.
 He is also a writer that can weave humor into suspenseful and dangerous scenarios so that it fits well.

 The Odd Thomas series of novels begins with a book of the same name.
 Its first pages grasp the reader's mind with a unique cadence and world view in the language of the narrator that keeps the book in one's hands.

-Anton Yelchin's untimely death in June 2016 in a one-vehicle accident with his Jeep that that been recalled leaves the roles of Odd Thomas and Pavel Chekov empty.
-Our condolences go out to his family and friends - we miss Anton Yelchin.
-Jeep owners are pressing a class action suit.
+Anton Yelchin's untimely death in June 2016 in a one-vehicle accident with his Jeep that had been recalled leaves the roles of Odd Thomas and Pavel Chekov empty.

 Pavel Chekov I (Walter Koenig) is still seen in action online in YouTube feature length films with Nichelle Nichols (Uhura).
 In fact, he is now the admiral the always wanted to become.

 Access these movies at YouTube via the use "Renegades", which produces the Star Trek: Renegades episodes.

 You must tune in to see Uhura marry the Vulcan gentleman Stonn!
 We do not know what happened to T'Pring.